 AC Filters for People with Allergies

-Many people suffer from allergies, and indoor air quality (IAQ) either makes it easier or more challenging to control symptoms.
-If your goal is to improve IAQ and limit the existence of allergens in your home, installing the right AC filter is essential.
-Learn which air filter ratings are best for people with allergies and recommendations for choosing11 the right air conditioning system filter.
+Many people are afflicted by allergies, and indoor air quality (IAQ) either makes it easier or harder to deal with the unpleasant symptoms.
+If your goal is to improve IAQ and limit the amount of allergens in your home, picking out the correct AC filter is imperative.
+Learn which air filter ratings are preferred for people living with allergies and tips for identifying the right AC filter.

 Allergens and Indoor Air Quality

-Allergens are materials that trigger allergic reactions in some individuals.
+Allergens are elements that trigger allergic reactions in some individuals.
 Common indoor allergens include:

 • Dust mites